Home

 IQ Air products are sold and serviced through a network of authorized purifier dealers at retail locations nationwide.

 Made in Switzerland, IQAirs are individually tested and certified, and covered by a 5-year warranty.
-They last much longer than typical department store air cleaners.

 Is IQ Air Perfect?